facusapienza21/Fermat-distance/README.md

 ### Installation

-You can import Fermat directly from the folder we you have the repository.
+You can import Fermat directly from the folder where you have the repository.
 For example

 ```python
 import sys